-Kefta ground beef kabobs are a classic Moroccan dish combining lean beef and fresh herbs.
-Grilled up and served with creamy tahini yogurt sauce, this kefta recipe makes a quick, flavorful meal.
+Ground beef kafta kabob are a classic grilled Moroccan dinner.
+Grilled up and served with creamy tahini yogurt sauce, this kafta recipe makes a quick, flavorful meal.

-Moroccan kefta is a classic dish, traditionally made with either seasoned ground beef or lamb.
+Moroccan kafta (often called kofta and kefta) is a classic dish, traditionally made with either seasoned ground beef or lamb.
 The addition of fresh herbs adds SO much flavor to the meat, taking this dish way beyond typical burgers or ground beef kabobs.

 The seasoned meat skewers are easy to prepare and can be made ahead, so they're perfect to cook up for both large gatherings and regular family meals.

 If you're not in the mood to grill, you can easily bake the skewers in the oven, or skip the kabobs and use the mixture to make kefta meatballs instead.

 Ingredient Notes and Substitutes

 To prevent the kefta from being too dry, be sure to use ground meat with a bit of fat in it.
 If you'll be making ground beef kabobs, an 80/20 or 85/15 blend works the best.
 This provides enough fat to keep the meat juicy.

 My personal preference is to use a combination of ground beef and ground lamb, not only for the nice fat to protein ratio, but also for the additional flavor.